vipulnaik/diet-exercise-health/notes/2021-09-29-periodontal-therapy-first-appointment.md

   seemed like a general recommendation not tied to the specifics of my teeth.

-* Part of the kit provided after treatment was a mouthwash fromm [Dr. H and Co](https://www.drhandco.com/).
+* Part of the kit provided after treatment was a mouthwash from [Dr. H and Co](https://www.drhandco.com/).
 Though the bottle says to rinse thrice for 2 minutes each, she recommended rinsing at least twice for 1 minute each.
 She also suggested using saltwater if the